stephenfletchtek/CV/README.md

 At Makers I practiced paired programming on a daily basis, using Test Driven Development to create a range of web applications.
 Our projects were regularly committed to github for both individual and group projects.
 Throughout the bootcamp I became proficient in Ruby, and Javascript whilst improving my debugging skills, and agile process.

+Thriving at Makers fast paced 12 week course demonstrates that I can quicly learn unfamiliar languages and technologies.
+Concepts such as Agile development, TDD, and Object Oriented Programming were core concepts reinforced throughout the course.

 Specific tech and skills I covered at Makers:
 - git branches, pull requests, merge, merge conflicts, rebase
 - Ruby, Javascript (ES6)